sabbir-rupom/laravel-domain-oa-boilerplate/README.md

 **NOTE**: Do not change the `webpack.mix.js` file arbitrarily, the default mix configuration may hamper the auto domain-resource compilation process.

+If you liked this project, don't forget to give a star rating to this project repository. :smile:
 ## License

 This project is licensed under the [MIT License](LICENSE).